Whatever You Want (Status Quo song): Composition

 The song commences with a quiet introduction, containing a guitar playing notes from chords.
 Rick Parfitt and Francis Rossi used chorus, fuzz and flanging effects on their guitars.
 This lasts for approximately 26 seconds, and fades out towards the end.
 After this, the guitar picks up once more with a D-minor riff, and 40 seconds into the piece, the familiar D-major riff of the song begins, accompanied by drums from the 56 second mark.

 At 1 minute, 11 seconds, all audio pauses for approximately half a second; at this point, the lyrical portion commences.
 The music returns as soon as the first lyrics are heard.
 This pause creates a short-lived dramatic start to the song, which lasts for a total of four minutes.

 Impact

 In the United Kingdom, the song reached number 4 in the UK Singles Chart in 1979.

 In 2013 the band themselves appeared in an Australian television advertisement for Vegemite at the Coles Supermarkets chain, with the song as the backing track, as part of the store's "Down Down" campaign.

 The song was reprised, in 2014, for the band's thirty-first studio album Aquostic (Stripped Bare).
 It was featured in the ninety-minute launch performance of the album at London's Roundhouse on 22 October, the concert being recorded and broadcast live by BBC Radio 2 as part of their In Concert series.

+A sample of the song was played during an episode of Doctor Who Confidential programme called Arthurian Legend where Matt Smith was pointing at Arthur Darvill ponytail in reference to Status Quo lead singer Francis Rossi.